 If you are ready to try a different approach, I can show you another way to be in relationship with your addicted family member or loved one.

 Want a free 30-minute call with someone from our team?
 Click here to get started.
 Space is limited.

-My office is located in Vancouver, BC, Canada.
-I provide therapy and counselling services worldwide.
+Our office is located in Vancouver, BC, Canada.
+My team and I provide therapy and counselling services worldwide.